ninfo-py/ninfo/docs/pres.md

 # What is a plugin

-A plugin is a class containin some metadata and two functions:
+A plugin is a class containing some metadata and two functions:

 - setup: perform any one time initialization for the plugin
 - get_info: do whatever it is this plugin does